 OREGON TITLE V OPERATING PERMITS

-340-218-0010

-Policy and Purpose
+340-218-0010, Policy and Purpose

 These rules establish a program to implement Title V of the FCAA for the State of Oregon as part of the overall industrial source control program:

-(1) All sources subject to this division shall have an Oregon Title V Operating Permit that assures compliance by the source with all applicable requirements in effect as of the date of permit issuance.
+(1) All sources subject to this division must have an Oregon Title V Operating Permit that assures compliance by the source with all applicable requirements in effect as of the date of permit issuance.

-(2) The requirements of the Oregon Title V Operating Permit program, including provisions regarding schedules for submission and approval or disapproval of permit applications, shall apply to the permitting of affected sources under the national acid rain program, except as provided herein.
+(2) The requirements of the Oregon Title V Operating Permit program, including provisions regarding schedules for submission and approval or disapproval of permit applications, must apply to the permitting of affected sources under the national acid rain program, except as provided herein.

 (3) All sources subject to this division are exempt from the following: